mccuyper/Tkinter_SavePass/README.md

 Application have 5 Fields to fill - NAME, IP, USERNAME, PASSWORD, DESCRIPTION.
              and 5 functional buttons - ADD, SAVE, SEARCH, DELETE, CLOSE

-Simple application built using python framework Tkinkter.
+Simple application built using python framework Tkinter.

 You can easely compile it for using on Windows OS